 Ockenden Manor, Cuckfield, West Sussex

 Rolling hills, polo fields and pretty country villages may be par for the course, but rural West Sussex isn’t generally known for its spas.
 But perhaps that’s because you’re so chilled out when you leave, you forget to tell anyone about them.
 Hidden away in the heart of Cuckfield, a picturesque Tudor village, lies this traditional country-house hotel with a big, stonking contemporary spa tucked away behind it.
 Designed as mini-destination spa, there are six suites located in the spa building, with big bedrooms and huge bathrooms opening out onto a shared terrace.
 It’s not particularly private as other guests can and will walk past your window, but all is forgiven when you get to the treatments.
-Using REN and ila products, Ockenden Manor has taken a holistic approach to therapy.
-Before you go, don’t miss out on dining at the Michelin-starred restaurant; it has great views, wonderful fish and killer desserts.
+Using Elemental Herbology products, Ockenden Manor has taken a holistic approach to therapy.
+Before you go, don’t miss out on dining at the restaurant; it has great views, wonderful fish and killer desserts.

 The Clover Mill, Worcestershire, UK